Why does the United States government treat its expatriates so badly?

 By Roger Livingston

-Three weeks ago, I attended the Japan Day fair at the new city museum on Benigno Malo and talked to one of the Japanese-Ecuadorian vendors.
+Several months ago I attended the Japan Day fair at the city museum on Benigno Malo and talked to one of the Japanese-Ecuadorian vendors.
 He told me about all the support the Japanese government offers its citizens living overseas.

 He explained that Japan considers its expats ambassadors for Japanese culture in the countries they live.
 There is a government office that works with the Japanese embassy in Quito to make sure expats have the support they need in such issues as travel visas, health care, and legal services.
 He can even get an emergency loan from the government.
 He is not taxed on income earned in Ecuador and has no financial reporting requirements.
 Once a year, he files a short online form reporting that he is still living overseas and is doing well.